Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 On-Site Duplicate Content

-Duplicate content is another crawl budget issue that can occur on websites.
+Duplicate content is another common issue that can occur on websites (especially larger ones).

 This happens when the same content is accessible via multiple URLs.